ZAHID188/pyprobs/README.md

 # pythoncodes and problems

-This is basic codes for myself.
+This is basic codes in python.
-If  I ever forget my code  then i can look back here to remember.